nurito-burrito/webdriverio-appium-js/README.md

 # Reports
-Currently this project has been integrated with Allure-Reports.
+Currently, this project has been integrated with Allure-Reports.
 WebdriverIO's Allure Reporter helps us generate detailed reports of our mobile automated tests.
-Once the test execution is finished you would find the allure-results folder generated automatically with screenshots of the failure attached.
+Once the test execution is finished you will find the allure-results folder generated automatically with screenshots of the failure attached.
-Then you would have to run the following command to generate HTML Report
+Then you would have to run the following command to generate an HTML Report

 ```npx allure generate allure-results --clean && npx allure open```